lileio/lile/readme.md

 This will create a project in `$GOPATH/src/github.com/lileio/slack`

-See [Service Structure](/service-structure.md) for how your new Lile service is structured

 ## Service Definitions

 Lile services mainly speak gRPC and therefor use uses [protocol buffers](https://developers.google.com/protocol-buffers/) as the Interface Definition Language (IDL) for describing both the service interface and the structure of the payload messages.
 It is possible to use other alternatives if desired.